 Universal Credit has now finished being rolled out across the UK.
 This means that in every area, almost all new claims for benefit will now be for Universal Credit instead of tax credits, Housing Benefit or out-of-work benefits like Income Support, Jobseeker's Allowance and Employment and Support Allowance.

 The only group that can't currently make a new claim for Universal Credit are those receiving the Severe Disability Premium (see our guide to SDP).
 The government announced in January 2019 that the rules have been changed to exclude anyone receiving a SDP from making a new claim for Universal Credit until managed migration (see below) begins, this is so that they can be eligible to receive transitional protection.

 As well as all new benefit claimants (except those receiving SDP), people already on benefits who have a change of circumstance such as starting or leaving a job, or a partner leaving or joining the household, will have to claim Universal Credit.
 This is known as 'natural migration'.
 See our What changes might trigger a move to Universal Credit guide for more information on this.

-Existing benefits and tax credits claimants who do not have a change of circumstance (see our What changes might trigger a move to Universal Credit guide) will not be asked to claim Universal Credit until July 2019 at the earliest.
+Now the rollout is complete, existing benefits and tax credits claimants who do not have a change of circumstance (see our What changes might trigger a move to Universal Credit guide) will start to be asked to claim Universal Credit through a process known as 'managed migration'.
+A small number will start managed migration over to UC in January 2019 but the majority won't start to be migrated over to UC until July 2019 at the earliest.
 The government expects to finish moving existing benefit and tax credit claimants onto Universal Credit by March 2023.

-For more general information about Universal Credit please see our Universal Credit guide.
+For more information about Universal Credit please see our Universal Credit guide.